Updated: February, 2023

 Most widely spread filters don’t filter the water from Calcium and Magnesium (the culprits when it comes to limescale), and don’t affect the hardness significantly.

-So bear this in mind that in case you don’t use fully distilled water – you will still have to descale.
+So bear in mind that in case you don’t use fully distilled water – you will still have to descale.

 My main goal was to help you decalcify your coffee maker by including basic info and guidelines.